 Did you know that financial data is one of the highest, most sought-after targets for cybercriminals?
 In fact, the finance industry currently holds the number one spot for the most targeted industry by threat actors.
 With the on-going rise of digital transactions, security must become top concern for finance and accounting professionals.
 That's why choosing a secure business spend management solution like Payhawk is crucial for businesses.

-Finance and accounting professionals manage their company's financial data, including sensitive information such as bank account details, credit card information, and other transaction details.
+Finance and accounting professionals are responsible for managing their company's financial data, including sensitive information such as bank account details, credit card information, and other transaction details.
 A single data breach can lead to significant financial loss, reputational damage, and legal woes.
 Therefore, it’s crucial for finance teams and accounting professionals to choose a secure solution that can protect their company's financial data from cyber threats.

-Moreover, controllers and CFOs are legally obligated to ensure the security of their company's financial data.
+Moreover, controllers and CFOs have a legal obligation to ensure the security of their company's financial data.
 The General Data Protection Regulation (GDPR) and other data protection laws require businesses to implement appropriate security measures to protect personal data.
 Failure to comply with these regulations can result in hefty fines and dreadful legal implications.

 We understand that every finance team needs to manage their spend efficiently while ensuring the security and confidentiality of their financial data.
 That's why we have implemented robust security measures to protect your financial data from malicious cyber threats.